Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/animation/tools.rst

    :Mode:      Draw Mode, Edit Mode, Sculpt Mode
    :Menu:      :menuselection:`Stroke --> Animation --> Duplicate Active Frame, Duplicate All Layers`

-Duplicate the strokes on the last keyframe in the current frame.
+Duplicates the strokes on the last keyframe by copying them to the current frame.

 Mode
    Active